Compartmentalization for international trade of aquatic animals

-In Canada, premises raising aquatic animals often operate in areas where reportable and immediately notifiable diseases are known to naturally occur.
+In Canada, premises raising aquatic animals often operate in areas where reportable and immediately notifiable diseases are known to occur naturally.

 In order to facilitate trade and the certification of exports to other countries, these premises must be able to demonstrate freedom from these diseases.

-For more information on the compartmentalization program and how to participate in Canada please contact an Area CFIA Office.
+For more information on compartmentalization for international trade of aquatic animals and how to participate, please contact a local CFIA animal health office.

-For inquiries from interested parties outside of Canada, please contact the National Aquatic Animal Health Program.
+For inquiries from interested parties outside of Canada, please contact us and complete the feedback form with the subject: National Aquatic Animal Health Program.

 - Date modified: